 The additional land allowed for a complete master-planned development that included more retail, a residential community, a suburban office park and condominiums.

 In January of 1997, Laham and Ritchie Development, Wichita’s premier residential developer, unveiled plans for 190 residential home sites at Wilson Estates.

 In June of 1997, Vantage Point Properties began the development of the 25 acre Wilson Estates Office Park.
 The 209,000 sq. ft. professional office park reflects the distinctive Mediterranean style of Bradley Fair, and features landscaped green spaces, lakes, waterfalls and pedestrian walkways linking the office park to the restaurants and retail stores.
-Some of the tenants at the office park are Capitol Federal, Preferred Health System, Central Bank and Trust and Morgan Stanley.
+Some of the tenants at the office park are Capitol Federal, Aetna, Central Bank and Trust and Morgan Stanley.